Do wonder about cooking at home for healthy reasons?

-It is clear that food is the primary driver of health and that there is no one thing you can do to improve your health and relationship with food that is more valuable than cooking at home.
-Even foods that aren’t quite as good for you, like the donuts shown here, are healthier if cooked at home.
+It is clear that food is the primary driver of health.
+There is no one thing you can do to improve your health and relationship with food that is more valuable than cooking at home.
+Even foods that aren’t as good for you, like the donuts shown here, are healthier if cooked at home.
+Imagine that!

 There is some downside.
 Cooking at home requires more time to shop and more time for cooking but can be offset by the time saved eating out or driving to the fast-food joint.
 One dinner meal can easily become two or more.
 Meal planning helps by cutting out time spent wandering through the grocery store aisles wondering what to buy.
 If you lay heavy on expensive meats or fish then cooking at home can be expensive but there are alternatives.
 Go meatless for a couple of nights each week.
 Extend meat purchases by not making them the centerpiece of the meal but by adding them to pasta or rice.
 And you can start slow.
 If you don’t normally cook at home, don’t know what to cook, or even how to cook, then pick one night a week to start.
 Remember – you’ve spent a lifetime developing the habits and tastes that you have.
 They won’t change overnight.
 Feel free to take it slow.
 Just be sure to get on the train.

 When eating out or when cooking from boxes, you’re at the mercy of the restaurant or manufacturer.
 You hope the restaurant is clean, sanitary, and uses only the most fresh ingredients.
 My intuition and people sense tells me that this isn’t always true.
 And Gordon Ramsay makes me feel as comfortable about restaurant pantries as the movie Jaws makes me feel about swimming in the ocean.
 I’m even less confident about boxed foods.
 I know what’s in there and not much of it is food.
 Learn to enjoy the farmer’s market and stick to the outer circle of the grocer’s where they usually keep real food.
 Wander into the inner aisles at risk.